Tuesday, August 17, 1976

 The mailman was late today.
 I had run up the street to look for him several times.
 When he finally got here, he smiled and said, “I knew you would be looking for me.
 Sorry, I got held up.”
 Then he apologized because he only had two letters for mom.

-When I got back to the house I handed mom the letters.
-Mom looked at me and said, “If you are sure about going to Canada, then I want Nick to sign a letter that I have written, saying that if you break up that he will pay for the ticket for you to come back to Denmark.”
-I told mom that I was sure he wouldn’t mind signing a paper like that.
+When I got back to the house, I handed Mom the letters.
+Mom looked at me and said, “If you are sure about going to Canada, then I want Nick to sign a letter that I have written, saying that if you break up, he will pay for the ticket for you to come back to Denmark.”
+I told Mom that I was sure he wouldn’t mind signing a paper like that.

-Later in the day when I was writing my daily letter, I asked mom if she would mind writing up the letter that she wanted Nick to sign so that I could mail it along with this letter.
+Later in the day, when I was writing my daily letter, I asked Mom if she would mind writing the letter she wanted Nick to sign so I could mail it along with this letter.
 Mom answered, “No!
-Not until Bent goes back to Canada and has sold the house there and then is back here in Denmark again.”
-I knew Bent would never sell his house in Canada, and I knew mom knew it.
-I figured this means that mom would never allow me to leave.
+Not until Bent goes back to Canada and has sold the house there, and then is back here in Denmark again.”
+I knew Bent would never sell his house in Canada, and I knew Mom knew it.
+I figured this means that Mom would never allow me to leave.

-Before mom and Bent went to the hospital to visit Elisabeth, mom ordered me to get the chores done.
-While we have been living here mom always makes sure to leave the dishes and all the rest of the chores for me to do.
+Before Mom and Bent went to the hospital to visit Elisabeth, Mom ordered me to get the chores done.
+While we have been living here, Mom always makes sure to leave the dishes and all the other chores for me to do.
 I don’t mind doing them.
 It’s just the way she orders me to do them that I don’t like.
-I don’t know why she just can’t ask me nicely or say thank you when I am done.
+I don’t know why she can’t ask me nicely or say thank you when I am done.

 Thursday, August 26, 1976

 In the letter I got from Nick today, he wrote that he had bought the plane ticket.
-All he needed to know was what date he should make the plane ticket out for.
-I wrote him back that I didn’t know, since mom would not give me a date.
+All he needed to know was the date to book the plane ticket.
+I wrote him back that I didn’t know, since Mom would not give me a date.

 Friday, August 27, 1976